LoganBrinsmead/TuringMachine/README.md

 A Turing Machine written in JQuery.

+Written by Logan Brinsmead and Pablo Barriga

+Written for CS 454, Theory of Computation at Sonoma State University

 # How to Run
 - cd into the repository
 - run the command: npm install